Vanilla Swiss Meringue Buttercream is a silky smooth buttercream perfect for any cupcake or cake recipe. Easy to color and decorate for any occasion!

 Happy Valentine's Day!!!

 I have wanted to try Swiss Meringue Buttercream for a long time.
-I have read about it in my America’s Test Kitchen.
-After seeing this buttercream featured on Annie’s Eats, I could tell from her pictures that it pipes beautifully.
+I have read about it in my Cake Bible and heard about it on America's Test Kitchen.
+After seeing this buttercream featured on Annie's Eats, I could tell from her pictures that it pipes beautifully.
 I took a major shortcut and used a boxed Red Velvet Cake mix so I could focus my time on the frosting.
 It was actually pretty simple to do, just took some time to cook the egg white mixture.

 So, how does it taste?
 Oh.my.gosh this frosting is amazing!
 It is velvety smooth and buttery, with just enough sweetness.
 The vanilla flavor really comes through.
 I made regular sized cupcakes and some mini's as well.